meaniscule/meaniscule/README.md

 Meaniscule owes a heavy debt to [`fsg`](https://github.com/FullstackAcademy/fsg), which offers a more robust environment with features like auth built right in.

+*Note:* Meaniscule currently doesn't support non-POSIX systems (e.g. Windows).
+See [this issue](https://github.com/ashryanbeats/meaniscule/issues/57) for details.
+If you would like to fix this issue, you are very welcome to submit a pull request!
+(All you need is Node `fs`.)

 ## Installing Meaniscule
 Install Meaniscule globally:
 ```